Fast ForWord Review: Exploring the Innovative Approach to Dyslexia Intervention

 Is Fast ForWord Evidence-Based?

-Another study on Fast ForWord concluded that there was no evidence from the analysis completed that the program is an effective treatment for reading or oral language difficulties.
+However, another study on Fast ForWord concluded that there was no evidence from the analysis that the program is an effective treatment for reading or oral language difficulties.
+This discrepancy highlights the core of the Fast ForWord controversy – the differing opinions on the program’s efficacy.

 Who Can Become a Provider?